spiacquadio/LatTOp/README.md

 # Thesis
-Reposity for all Thesis related code
+Reposity for all Thesis related code of Stefano Piacquadio

 # test git